pinecone-io/pinecone-ts-client/README.md

 #### Create index from a Pinecone collection

 As you use Pinecone for more things, you may wish to explore different index configurations with the same vector data.
-Collections provide an easy way to do this.
+[Collections](https://docs.pinecone.io/docs/collections) provide an easy way to do this.
+See other client methods for working with collections [here](https://github.com/pinecone-io/pinecone-ts-client#collections).

 Given that you have an existing collection: